netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 # Operations and Manageability Considerations

-Although the document focuses on network management guidance, the document does not define a protocol or a protocol extension.
+Although the document focuses on YANG data modeling language guidance, the document does not define a protocol or a protocol extension.
 As such, there are no new operations or manageability requirements introduced by this document.

 #  Security Considerations